-New Delhi, Sep 28: The grand and pious festival of Navaratri is near completion now.
-On Thursday will be the ninth day of Navaratri puja and the devotees are continuing with their 'pujas' with equal enthusiasm and fervour.
+New Delhi, Oct 7: The grand and pious festival of Navaratri is near completion now.
+On Monday is the ninth day of Navaratri puja and the devotees are continuing with their 'pujas' with equal enthusiasm and fervour.
 On the ninth day Mother Goddess manifests herself as Siddhidhatri.

 Worshiped on the ninth day, Goddess Siddhidhatri is projected as a four-armed deity sitting calmly on a lotus.
 She also holds a lotus, mace, discus and a book.

 This form of Shakti signifies the ushering of knowledge and wisdom over ignorance.
 Siddhi in Sanskrit translates to accomplishment.
 Thus, Goddess Siddhidhatri signifies perfection.
 On the ninth day of Navrartris, devotees observe a fast and offer til or sesame seeds as bhog.
 This is believed to protect the devotee and his family from unfortunate mishaps.